mjbradvica/personal-website-articles/2021/blazor-series/routing-with-variables-in-blazor.md

     }
 ```

-Note: At the time I am writing this, constant interpolated strings are in a preview stage.
-That will allow you to cut down on the repetition in this file.
+Note: Constant interpolated strings are in a preview stage to cut down on redundancies.

 You can use routes with parameters as well: